coreos/coreos-assembler/README-devel.md

 most upstream build systems support something like this; if they don't it's a good idea to add.

-Concretely, after doing edits in a project, run a command like this:
+Concretely, if `/path/to/cosa-workdir` is where you ran `cosa init`, then after doing edits in a project, run a command like this from the source repository for the component:

-`$ make install DESTDIR=/path/to/cosa-buildroot/overrides/rootfs`
+`$ make install DESTDIR=/path/to/cosa-workdir/overrides/rootfs`

-This would then install files like `/path/to/cosa-buildroot/overrides/usr/bin/ostree` etc.
+This would then install files like `/path/to/cosa-buildroot/overrides/rootfs/usr/bin/ostree` etc.

-If you then run `cosa build`, those overrides will be automatically incorporated.
+If you then run `cosa build` from the cosa workdir, those overrides will be automatically incorporated.

 You can also choose to use `overrides/rpm` - this accepts pre-built binary RPMs.
+This can be convenient when you want to quickly test a binary RPM built elsewhere, or if you want to go through a more "official" build process.
 If any RPMs are present here, then coreos-assembler will automatically run `createrepo_c` and ensure that they are used in the build.

+In the future, it's likely coreos-assembler will also support something like `overrides/src` which could be a directory of symlinks to local git repositories.